The Ethics in Public Speaking: Why Is It so Important?

 7. Be Yourself

-Everybody on the surface of the earth is unique.
+Everybody is unique.
 Even identical twins are different in some ways.
 While it is a good idea to learn from others, especially those we consider as role models, don’t try to be someone you are not!

 Simply be yourself!

-Suppose you attended a seminar and the speaker poked expensive jokes at you, showed no respect for your time, muddled up his points due to lack of preparation, distorted the facts and tried to be someone they're not.
+Suppose you attended a seminar and the speaker poked jokes at you, showed no respect for your time, muddled up their points due to lack of preparation, distorted the facts, and tried to be someone they're not.
 Would you attend another seminar (even if it is free) next time if you knew the presenter would be the same speaker?
 I bet you would rather stay home.